Glossary of terms

 Pragmatic organisation dymanic display is a communication system created by Gayle Porter which uses pragmatic pathways to navigate around a communication book or app

-This is the use of strategies to manage our emotions in a given situation.
+This is the use of strategies to manage our energy in a given situation and match it to the activity

 These are the stress responses to situations and include fight, flight, freeze and fawn.